iluwatar/java-design-patterns/model-view-viewmodel/README.md

 In plain words

-> The Model-View-ViewModel (MVVM) design pattern separates an application into three distinct components: the Model, which holds the data and business logic; the View, which displays the user interface; and the ViewModel, which acts as an intermediary to bind data from the Model to the View, facilitating a clear separation of concerns and easier maintenance and testing of user interfaces.
+> The MVVM design pattern separates an application into three distinct components: the Model, which holds the data and business logic; the View, which displays the user interface; and the ViewModel, which acts as an intermediary to bind data from the Model to the View.

 Wikipedia says